niveK77pur/BSP6-Microservices/Notes/MS-ResearchQuestions.md

 The [infrastructure automation](#infrastructure-automation) becomes increasingly relevant if our network of MSs expands.
 Managing only a handful of services by hand can still be feasible, but if we have a few dozens or more services this quickly becomes a virtually impossible task as we would need to take care of each of the countless services individually.
 As for the DevOps side of things, to increase production speed automation is an equally important factor.
 Not only does it free the staff of work, but it also reduces human error&mdash;which seems likely to seep in when managing lots of services in parallel.
 These viewpoints on automation allow us to draw a conclusion on how the DevOps approach is vital in order to make working with microservices a feasible task.

 The second point is that the automation scripts serve as useful and up-to-date documentation of the system.
 This is very useful in that both developers and operators can inspect these scripts and be on the same page with regards to how the system is built and works.
 This directly leads us to the MS characteristic of [organizing around business bapabilities](#organized-around-business-capabilities).
 The fact that we do not split our teams according to application layers&mdash;as is usually the case for monoliths&mdash;but rather according to functionalities, favours collaboration of each application layer's expert.
-The automation scripts coming forth through the DevOps aspect serve in this regard as a bridge to ease this collaboration among team members and thus help further boost and encourage the idea of organising in terms of functionalities rather than isolated application layers.tags
+The automation scripts coming forth through the DevOps aspect serve in this regard as a bridge to ease this collaboration among team members and thus help further boost and encourage the idea of organising in terms of functionalities rather than isolated application layers.

+*__Threats to validity:__ The above discussion and conclusions have been drawn without knowledge on the technologies.
+Merely the researched material presented from the start of this document up until this point were taken into consideration.
+That said, given more expertise on how it works in practice might give a more precise and elaborate answer.*

-# Parallels to aspects of DevOps and MS
+# Parallels of GitLab CI/CD to aspects of DevOps and MS

 Here we will look at what parts of the GitLab tools are related to DevOps and MS aspects&mdash;which were mentioned in the [Research Question][rqdoc] document.